alibaba/bifrostui/packages/bui-core/src/Divider/index.en-US.md

 ### A dividing line with explanatory text

-You can also render split lines with content. adopt`children` spread the copy.
+You can also render split lines with content.
+Transmitting copy through 'children'.
-Currently only`direction`为`horizontal` support.
+Currently, it is only supported when 'direction' is' horizontal '.

 ```tsx
 import { Divider, Stack } from '@bifrostui/react';